IBX-EDU/flask-hypercorn-app/README.md

 Flask + Hypercorn application for the Fly.io cloud deployment

 # Components:
-- [[Flask](https://github.com/pallets/flask) - Python micro framework](https://github.com/pallets/flask): The Python micro framework for building web applications.
+- [Flask](https://github.com/pallets/flask): The Python micro framework for building web applications.
-- [Hypercorn](https://github.com/pgjones/hypercorn): [Hypercorn](https://github.com/pgjones/hypercorn) - an ASGI and WSGI web server is an ASGI and WSGI Server
+- [Hypercorn](https://github.com/pgjones/hypercorn): Hypercorn is an ASGI and WSGI Server.
 - [Fly.io](https://fly.io): Fly is a platform for running full stack apps and databases.

 # Deployment: